 Wilcke received a Ph.D. in experimental nuclear physics (1976) and worked at the University of Rochester, Lawrence Berkeley Lab and Los Alamos on heavy-ion nuclear reactions and meson physics.
-In 1983 he joined IBM Research in Yorktown Heights,NY, where he played a key role in creating IBM's line of very fast distributed memory supercomputers , including the Victor (research) and the IBM SP series of supercomputers.
+In 1983 he joined IBM Research in Yorktown Heights,NY, where he played a key role in creating IBM's line of very fast distributed memory supercomputers , including the Victor (research) and later the IBM SP series of supercomputers.

 In 1991, Wilcke co-founded HAL Computer Systems, where he was first Director of Architecture and later CTO.
 HAL grew to 450 people before it was purchased by Fujitsu.
-It was instrumental in creating jointly with Sun Microsystems the 64-bit SPARC architecture, which is now underlying all Sun and Fujitsu Sparc systems which had a total revenue of about $150Billion between 1995 and 2007.
+It was instrumental in creating jointly with Sun Microsystems the 64-bit SPARC architecture, which is now underlying all Sun and Fujitsu Sparc systems.
+These systems had a total revenue of about $150Billion between 1995 and 2007.
 This includes the Fujitsu K-computer, which in early 2012 was the then fastest computer in the world.
-He participated in various roles in a total 4 startups with 3 successful exits.
+He participated in various roles in a total of 4 startups with 3 successful exits.

 In 1996, Wilcke retired temporarily from R&D and embarked on a long tropical sailing/diving voyage, then rejoined IBM Research in California, where, in 2001, he founded an IBM spin-out company.
 Later he became senior manager of Nanoscale Science & Technology, which includes projects in quantum physics, batteries, machine learning and general artificial intelligence.